What are UTM parameters?

 Keep (typical)

-• Paid campaigns → you need clean attribution
+• Paid campaigns → you need attribution

 • A/B tests → compare variants via utm_content